 The slight disadvantage of the Mammut Wall Rider is its difficult webbing adjustment and its price.
 It cost $20 more than the Black Diamond Vision.
 Its MIPS version sells at retail for $180.

 Vapor is one one of the best climbing helmet of the Black Diamond line.
 It holds the perfect balance between appealing design and weight, weighing 6.6 ounces.

 Climbers will almost not notice they are wearing something on.
-It is top-of-the-line venting surrounding the whole helmet is one of its most significant advantages and would satisfy any climber.
+The top-of-the-line venting surrounding the whole helmet is one of its most significant advantages and would satisfy any climber.